 For most people, losing a job historically meant losing their health insurance.
 Under COBRA (the Consolidated Omnibus Budget Reconciliation Act) most employers have to offer terminated employees similar coverage to the health insurance provided while they were employed.
 The problem is, COBRA is usually offered at full price plus a two percent administrative fee.
 This basically means once you’re unemployed, your monthly premium is going to be pretty expensive.
 However, due to the Affordable care Act, new options are available through the Health Insurance Marketplace.

-Before we dive in, let’s look at how much COBRA can cost.
+Before we dive in, we created a quick guide for you to refer back to when you are shopping for health insurance.
+Download it here.
+Now let’s look at how much COBRA can cost.

 How much does COBRA cost?